awslabs/graphstorm/docs/source/gs-processing/usage/emr-serverless.rst

 To launch the same example job as we demonstrate in the :doc:`SageMaker Processing job guide <amazon-sagemaker>` you can use the following ``bash`` snippet.
-Note that we use ``jq`` to wrangle JSON data, which you can can from its `official website <https://jqlang.github.io/jq/download/>`_, using your package manager, or by running ``pip install jq``.
+Note that we use ``jq`` to wrangle JSON data, which you can download from its `official website <https://jqlang.github.io/jq/download/>`_, using your package manager, or by running ``pip install jq``.

 Before starting  the job, make sure you have uploaded the input data